fallingsprings/couch-add-ons/email-guardian/README.md

 ### Parameters:

-**no_script_message** - In cases where Javascript is disabled, this message will be displayed instead of the expected content.
-The default is 'Please enable JavaScript to see this email address.'
+**no_script_message** - With Javascript disabled, this message will be displayed instead of the expected content.
+The default is 'JavaScript required to see this email address.'

 **create_links** -  For free floating plaintext email addresses, the Email Guardian helpfully converts the address to a clickable mailto link.
 To turn off this feature and simply obfuscate text email addresses without converting them, set create_links="0".